 - Of the 158 respondents who answered the question regarding age, the mean age was between 50 and 64.
-38% of the survey respondents are 65 and over.
-The Census Bureau estimates that 32% of the service area population is 65 and over. - Of the 160 respondents, 62 or 39% indicated that they or someone in their household were disabled.
+Thirty-eight percent of the survey respondents are 65 and over.
+The Census Bureau estimates that thirty-two percent of the service area population is 65 and over. - Of the 160 respondents, 62 or thirty-nine percent indicated that they or someone in their household were disabled.
 Of those who answered the question regarding the number of persons in their households who had disabilities, there were a total of 70 disabled persons identified.
-Of the respondents who answered both the disabilities and household size questions, 57 persons were identified as disabled with 19 or 33% living alone.
-Four respondents, or 7% lived with one other person who was also disabled. - 133 respondents answered household income questions.
-63% live in households whose income is 150% or less of the Federal Poverty Level.
-28% live in households whose income is at or below the Federal Poverty Level. - Of the 160 respondents, 32 or 20% indicated veteran status.
+Of the respondents who answered both the disabilities and household size questions, 57 persons were identified as disabled with 19 or thirty-three percent living alone.
+Four respondents, or seven percent lived with one other person who was also disabled. - 133 respondents answered household income questions.
+Sixty-three percent live in households whose income is 150% or less of the Federal Poverty Level.
+Twenty-eight percent live in households whose income is at or below the Federal Poverty Level. - Of the 160 respondents, 32 or twenty percent indicated veteran status.
 Of those, 30 also answered the household income question.
-10 or 31% of those with veteran's status live at or below 150% of the federal poverty level based on household size.
-5 or 15% of those with veteran's status indicated that their primary source of transportation was something other than their own vehicle, including rides with friends, relatives, neighbors, and medical transport services.
+10 or thirty-one percent of those with veteran's status live at or below 150% of the federal poverty level based on household size.
+5 or fifteen percent of those with veteran's status indicated that their primary source of transportation was something other than their own vehicle, including rides with friends, relatives, neighbors, and medical transport services.

 - Of the 160 respondents, 156 indicated the number of vehicles in their household.
-18 or 11.5% of the respondents do not have a vehicle. - Of the 73 respondents who indicated employment, 24 or 33% indicated concern about transportation to employment destinations. - Of the 160 respondents, 33 or 21% indicated that transportation for grocery shopping was a concern. - Of the 160 respondents, 32 or 20% indicated that transportation to medical appointments was a concern.
+18 or twelve percent of the respondents do not have a vehicle. - Of the 73 respondents who indicated employment, 24 or thirty-three percent indicated concern about transportation to employment destinations. - Of the 160 respondents, 33 or twenty-one percent indicated that transportation for grocery shopping was a concern. - Of the 160 respondents, 32 or twenty percent indicated that transportation to medical appointments was a concern.